nayrnet/node-domoticz-mqtt/README.md

         console.log(message.toString());
 });

-// Set IDX #1 to ON after connection and send notification. domoticz.on('connect', function() {
+// Set IDX #1 to ON after connection and log it. domoticz.on('connect', function() {
         domoticz.switch(1,100);
-        domoticz.notify('IDX#1','Turned on');
+        domoticz.log('IDX#1 turned on because I said so.');
 });
 ```